timsong-cpp/papers/3138_cache_last/cache_last.md

 Edit [res.on.data.races]{.sref} p1 as indicated:

 [1]{.pnum} This subclause specifies requirements that implementations shall meet to prevent data races.
 Every standard library function shall meet each requirement unless otherwise specified.
 Implementations may prevent data races in cases other than those specified below.
 [For the purpose of applying these requirements to standard library templated functions, each operation on types dependent on a template argument is assumed to meet these requirements.
 [If a supplied operation does not meet these requirements, a data race can result, but the behavior is otherwise well-defined.]{.note}]{.diffins}

-[2]{.pnum} A C++ standard library function shall not directly or indirectly access objects ([intro.multithread]) accessible by threads other than the current thread unless the objects are accessed directly or indirectly via the function's arguments, including this.
+[2]{.pnum} A C++ standard library function shall not directly or indirectly access objects ([intro.multithread]) accessible by threads other than the current thread unless the objects are accessed directly or indirectly via the function's arguments, including `this`.

 [3]{.pnum} A C++ standard library function shall not directly or indirectly modify objects ([intro.multithread]{.sref}) accessible by threads other than the current thread unless the objects are accessed directly or indirectly via the function's non-const arguments,